ACBonet/MethaneSignalProcessor/README.md

 Run from the terminal (depending on version used):

     python main.py --dir .         # for direct Python usage
-    dist\main.exe                 # for the compiled executable
+    CH4Processor.exe                 # for the compiled executable

 The tool will:

-- Load `.txt` files from `Raw data/`
+- Load `.txt` files from `Raw data/` folder
-- Apply signal filtering and peak correction
+- Apply signal filtering and peak correction ('CH4Processor.exe')
-- Save processed results and plots to `Processed data/`
+- Save processed `.txt` results and plots to `Processed data/` folder

 🧼 Notes
 --------

-- The executable assumes the folder structure is preserved (`dist/` next to `Raw data/`)
+- The executable expects the raw_data/ and Processed data/ folders to be located in the same directory as CH4Processor.exe
-- A `.gitignore` file is included to avoid committing generated files
+- A .gitignore file is included to avoid tracking generated files and build artifacts